 - Truecaller.
 This app allows you to block texts, search for unknown numbers from a community spam list, and even connect with your friends.

-How To Block Text Messages on Your Computer
+How Do I Block Text Messages on My Computer?

 Your business texting platform makes it easy to block texts from a certain number if they abuse the privilege to text your business.
 The process looks different for every business texting platform, but in most cases, all you have to do is: